 80% of kinesthetic learners have above-average physical coordination and they typically score 15-20% higher on hands-on assessments compared to traditional tests and compared to predominantly visual (multimedia learning) and auditory learners.
 (Source)

-Not only that, but kinesthetic learners actually feel uncomfortable when they have to learn in different ways than they’re used to.
+Kinesthetic learners also feel uncomfortable when they have to learn in different ways than they’re used to.
 65% of kinesthetic learners report feeling restless or unfocused in traditional lecture-style classes.
 (Source)

-How Much More Likely are Kinesthetic Learners to Choose Careers Involving Physical Activity or Hands-On Work?
+Are Kinesthetic Learners More or Less Likely to Choose Careers Involving Physical Activity or Hands-On Work?

 Kinesthetic learners also prefer working in groups to working solo.
 A recent case study (linked in the footer of my stats page) showed that 70% of kinesthetic learners prefer group work over individual assignments.
 (Source)